-37. All CPCs shall allocate a specific quota for by-catch of bluefin tuna.
-The levels of authorized by-catches as well as the methodology to calculate those by-catches in relation with the total catches on board (in weight or number of specimens) shall be clearly defined in the annual fishing plans submitted to the ICCAT Secretariat under paragraph 12 of this Recommendation and shall never exceed 20% of the total catches on board at the end of each fishing trip.
+37. All CPCs shall allocate a specific quota for bycatch of bluefin tuna.
+The levels of authorized bycatches as well as the methodology to calculate those bycatches in relation with the total catches on board (in weight or number of specimens) shall be clearly defined in the annual fishing plans submitted to the ICCAT Secretariat under paragraph 10 of this Recommendation and shall never exceed 20% of the total catches on board at the end of each fishing trip.
 Calculation in number of pieces shall only apply to tuna and tuna-like species managed by ICCAT.
-For the small-scale coastal vessel fleet the amount of by-catch can be calculated on an annual basis.
+For the small-scale coastal vessel fleet the amount of bycatch can be calculated on an annual basis.

-All by-catches of dead bluefin tuna, whether retained or discarded, shall be deducted from the quota of the flag CPC and reported to ICCAT.
-If by-catch of bluefin tuna occurs in waters under the fishery jurisdiction of CPCs whose current domestic legislation requires that all dead or dying fish must be landed, this landing obligation shall be complied with also by vessels flying foreign flags.
+All bycatches of dead bluefin tuna, whether retained or discarded, shall be deducted from the quota of the flag CPC and reported to ICCAT.
+If bycatch of bluefin tuna occurs in waters under the fishery jurisdiction of CPCs whose current domestic legislation requires that all dead or dying fish must be landed, this landing obligation shall be complied with also by vessels flying foreign flags.

-If no quota has been allocated to the CPC of the catching vessel or trap concerned or if it has already been consumed, the catching of bluefin tuna as by-catch is not permitted and CPCs shall take the necessary measures to ensure their release.
-If however, such bluefin tuna is dead it shall be landed, and the appropriate follow-up action taken in accordance with the national law.
+If no quota has been allocated to the CPC of the catching vessel or trap concerned or if it has already been consumed, the catching of bluefin tuna as bycatch is not permitted and CPCs shall take the necessary measures to ensure their release.
+If, however, such bluefin tuna is dead it shall be landed, and the appropriate follow-up action taken in accordance with the national law.
 CPCs shall report information on such quantities on an annual basis to the ICCAT Secretariat who shall make it available to the SCRS.

-The procedures referred to in paragraphs 89 to 94 and 227 shall apply to by-catch.
+The procedures referred to in paragraphs 89 to 94 and 231 shall apply to by-catch.

 For vessels not actively fishing for bluefin tuna, any quantity of bluefin tuna kept on board shall be clearly separated from other fish species to allow control authorities to monitor the respect of this rule.
-The procedures for non-authorized vessels with regard to the eBCD shall follow as laid down in the relevant provision of Recommendation 18-12.
+The procedures for non-authorized vessels with regard to the eBCD shall follow as laid down in the relevant provision of Recommendation by ICCAT amending Recommendation 22-16 amending Recommendation 21-18 on the application of the eBCD System (Rec.
+24-16).